lukeungerer/BIOL5930_Masters_Data_Analysis/README.md

 separated by underscores.
 An example of this turbidity_ntu for a variable or mp_microscope_sheet with mp referring to microplastics.

-The structure for my data this project will go as follows, I will have folders for my datasets (i.e., lakes_database lakes_mp_abundance) and I will also have folders for statistical analyses, scripts, graphs, and additional folders if the need for them should arise.
+The structure for my data this project will go as follows:

+-Conversion folder with code embedded to convert sediment grain size values from grams to kilograms so that the abundance of microparticles in the sediments could be compared to those in the water column (1 L = 1 kg).

+-WQ_Analysis folder where I determined if turbidity was significantly related to the abundance of microparticles in the water column.

+-MP_Summary.R folder where I organized all of my microparticle data so that the abundance of all color-morphology combinations (e.g., blue fibers, red foams, purple fragments, etc.) of detected microparticles were summarized and exported as an Excel.csv.

+-Data_Normality.R folder where I determined if my data sets were normally distributed.
+Data that was not normally distributed had undergone Wilcoxon Mann-Whitney U tests.